ciscoheat/deepstate/README.md

 Since the beginning we've had this thing called **program state**, and just as in real life the state can be bloated and packed with confusing rules that seems more important than life itself.
 But full anarchy isn't advantageous either, letting anyone do everything they want, for example writing everywhere in memory without restrictions.
 A middle ground is best, a few clever rules that makes life easier and at the same time prevents fools from ruining things, or others from making mistakes with large repercussions.

 Something that seems very useful in combination with program state is **immutability**.
-It prevents accidental overwrites, and we also start viewing data as facts, and the state as a snapshot in time, similar to version control software like Git, another idea that has proved to be very useful (especially if you've used bisect).
+It prevents accidental overwrites, and we also start viewing data as facts, and the state as a snapshot in time, as used in version control software like Git, another idea that has proved to be very useful (especially if you've used bisect).

-Making the state become a version controlled repository and commit data to it is appealing, but the whole idea of committing is perhaps not fully compatible with a process like running software.
+Making the state become a snapshot in time is advantageuos, but the idea of version control committing isn't fully compatible with a process like running software.
 In Git you stage changes, review them and finally commit them with a descriptive message.
 There are also no rules to what can be deleted and added in the repository.
 When programming we express known change sets, and they will be applied by a machine at runtime.
 Therefore the concept of **actions**, taken from Flux and Redux, makes sense as a simplified commit.
-They are similar to events but applies only to state updates.

 Finally, **middleware** has proved to be useful as a simpler version of Aspect-oriented programming.
 The idea is to be able to inspect and apply changes to the actions, logging and authorization being the standard examples.
-This enables us to save the program state to some kind of repository if you will, making that time machine possible, because the state isn't saved anywhere as default.
+This enables us to save the program state if you will, because the state isn't saved anywhere as default.
 Why not?
 The problem is similar to what happens in async programming, where the trends have produced a plethora of options.
 Should you use callbacks?
 Promises?
 A specific promise library?
 Async/await?

 The answer is that it depends on your project, so here we need flexibility, instead of opinionated libraries.